azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-- Provision a Logic App in the Azure portal
+- Provision a Logic App in the Azure portal.

 #### Exit criteria

-- You have a Logic App within your Azure subscription
+- You have a Logic App within your Azure subscription.

 ### Task 3: Configure staff notifications